MarvelWild/WildWorld/generation2/README.md

 Mira Pakhomava for fresh ideas, art, cheering me up, and many other things

-Alexey Sytyanov for opening more dimensions in gaming.
+Alexey Sityanov for opening more dimensions in gaming.

 All the gamers in the Universe!